 Our emotions play a role in our hip health as well.
 We all worry, it’s natural.
 Our kids get sick, we get an unexpected bill, our boss is breathing down our neck for a deadline, or maybe it’s just that we put on an extra 5 pounds and now our jeans are too tight.
-We experience mental and physical stressors multiple times everyday without even knowing it.
-There are many invisible stressors that creep in to create a pancake effect of tension and inner strain.
+We experience mental and physical stressors multiple times every day without even knowing it.
+Many invisible stressors creep in to create a pancake effect of tension and inner strain.

 Osteoarthritis Is A Wear-And-Tear Disease

 It was in one of our private classes that she told me that she had had a hip replacement.
 She was in her early 50s, I suppose.
-And she attended my studio classes before approaching me for private sessions.
-I have always wondered why her shoulders and neck were so tight and noticed that her legs were weak.
+She attended my studio classes before approaching me for private sessions.
+I had always wondered why her shoulders and neck were so tight and noticed that her legs were weak.

-The most common reason for hip replacements is osteoarthritis in the hip joint.
-But one doesn’t necessarily have to be of age to suffer from it.
+The most common reason for hip replacement is osteoarthritis in the hip joint.
+But one doesn’t necessarily have to be of a certain age to suffer from it.
 Athletes and obese can equally be affected by this disease.
 Also, if you are inactive and don’t use your muscles at a high enough level of effort, they may begin to atrophy.

 Osteoarthritis is a wear-and-tear disease.
 It is a degenerative illness of the joint which results in compression.
-If your hips are healthy, the cartilage or cushion between the joints is smooth and slippery which allows us to flex the hip even under great pressure without wear.
-But if the cartilage wears out it may lead to pain, stiffness and swelling in the respective body part.
+If your hips are healthy, the cartilage or cushion between the joints is smooth and slippery.
+This allows us to flex the hip even under great pressure without wear.
+But if the cartilage wears out, it may lead to pain, stiffness, and swelling in the respective body part.
 Today, osteoarthritis is the most common chronic condition of the joints.

-After the knee joint the hip joint is the second largest joint in the human body.
+After the knee joint, the hip joint is the second largest joint in the human body.
 Major forces press onto the hips.
-The weight your hip bears during walking e.g. can be 5 times your body weight.
+The weight your hip bears during walking can be 5 times your body weight.

-If your back, abdominal muscles and legs are strong and flexible they support the weight-bearing on the joints.
+If your back, abdominal muscles, and legs are strong and flexible, they easily support the weight-bearing on the joints.
 But if you have a physical imbalance, you may encounter difficulties.
-If your legs are weak, you may easily fall and injure your hips and create a hot spot for osteoarthritis and other inflammatory diseases.
+If your legs are weak, you may easily fall and injure your hips and create a hotspot for osteoarthritis and other inflammatory diseases.